 - The inflation rate was reduced from 3.25% to 3.0% to reflect the gradual decline of average inflation rates over the last several years. - The investment rate of return was reduced from 7.50% to 7.00% to reflect the projected real rate of return for the next 10-15 years based on SCERS' asset allocation model and risk tolerance. - The salary increase assumption was adjusted slightly to reflect past experience. - The retirement rates were adjusted to be more in line with the experience. - The mortality rates were adjusted and a generational approach was used to reflect a slight mortality improvement. - Termination rates were adjusted to reflect lower incidence of termination, with a lower proportion electing to receive a deferred vested benefit. - The disability rates were adjusted to reflect slightly lower incidence of disability for Miscellaneous and Safety members. - An assumption was introduced for new Miscellaneous disabled retirees to anticipate conversions of unused sick leave at retirement.

-METHODS AND ASSUMPTIONS USED TO ESTABLISH ACTUARIALLY DETERMINED CONTRIBUTION RATES of June 30, two years prior to the end of the fiscal year in which contributions are reported.
+METHODS AND ASSUMPTIONS USED TO ESTABLISH ACTUARIALLY DETERMINED CONTRIBUTION RATES

 The following actuarial methods and assumptions were used to determine contribution rates reported in the Schedule of Employer Contributions: